ChrisCooney05/CSS_Learning/advanced_positioning/README.md

 We’re using relative positioning of ```.absolute``` for the sole purpose of letting our absolute element hook back into the normal flow of the page.
 This is how we safely combine absolute positioning with static positioning.

 <img src="https://www.internetingishard.com/html-and-css/advanced-positioning/relatively-absolute-positioning-screenshot-98bcce.png" width="400px">

+### Fixed Positioning

+“Fixed positioning” has a lot in common with absolute positioning: it’s very manual, the element is removed from the normal flow of the page, and the coordinate system is relative to the entire browser window.
+The key difference is that fixed elements don’t scroll with the rest of the page.